Sven and Ebba-Christina Hagberg Prize

 Previous prize winners at KI

-2020 - Elizabeth Arkema och Marcus Buggert
+2020 - Elizabeth Arkema and Marcus Buggert

 Elizabeth Arkema at the Department of Medicine in Solna was awarded the prize “for her population-based studies concerning the inflammatory disease sarcoidosis”.

-Marcus Buggert at the Department of Medicine in Huddinge received the award "for his studies on specific populations of T cells and their importance for our defense against viral infections."
+Marcus Buggertat the Department of Medicine in Huddinge received the award "for his studies on specific populations of T cells and their importance for our defense against viral infections."

 2018 - Petter Brodin and Ljubica Matic